Bachelor of Science in Nursing (BSN) for Prelicensure Students - Traditional option

 Designed for individuals with no prior nursing education and no bachelor’s degree, Jefferson’s fully accredited BSN program provides an educational foundation for professional nursing practice and graduate study in nursing.
 Emphasizing the relationship between academic and clinical experience, the program promotes continued intellectual inquiry.

-This four-year traditional Prelicensure BSN option enrolls students who have completed their first two years of prerequisite work at another institution.
+This two-year traditional Prelicensure BSN option enrolls students who have completed their first two years of prerequisite work at another institution.
 All prerequisite and nursing courses must be completed with a grade of C or better.

 Prerequisite Work: Students complete two years or 59 credits of prerequisite coursework in sciences, humanities, and related disciplines that lay the foundation for professional studies in the Professional & Continuing Studies Department at Thomas Jefferson University or at another college or university.